OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 Click the “Finish” button to start VM instantiation.
 After a while, the VM will be instantiated and may be used.

-## vLLM appliance validation
+### vLLM appliance validation

 The vLLM appliance is available through the OpenNebula Marketplace.
-Follow steps from the official documentation page - https://docs.opennebula.io/7.0/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification/.
+Follow steps from [this guide from the official documentation]({{% relref "/solutions/deployment_blueprints/ai-ready_opennebula/llm_inferrence_certification" %}}).
 To download vLLM appliance and instantiate with a GPU in passthrough mode, the following steps have to be performed:

 1. Go to Storage -> Apps section.
 Search for vLLM appliance and import it.
 Select DataStore where to save image